PJensen/ecs-js/README.md

 ## 🧠 Notes

-* The ECS has no built-in `requestAnimationFrame`, so simulation remains deterministic and replayable.
+* The ECS has no built-in `requestAnimationFrame`, so simulation remains deterministic and replayable (see [RequestAnimationFrame Adapters](#-requestanimationframe-adapters) if you want a ready-made loop).
 * You control the time step (`dt`) passed to `world.tick(dt)`.
 * Rendering is just another system phase (`'render'`), which can use WebGL, Canvas2D, or DOM updates.
 * Works seamlessly with snapshot/replay systems — only the visual layer depends on real time.